Deficiencies and Loan Forgiveness

-Negotiating a deficiency is at once the most critical and frequently overlooked aspects of completing a short sale.
-Considering the settlement of a deficiency requires legal analysis and specific language.
-It is no wonder this all-important aspect of a short sale negotiation is typically bypassed when anyone other than an attorney manages the negotiation.
-Sellers need a legal interpretation and a written analysis of their closing documents to ensure their interests are protected.
+Negotiating a deficiency is at once the most critical and frequently overlooked aspect of completing a short sale.
+Considering the settlement of a deficiency on short sales requires legal analysis and specific language.
+No wonder this all-important aspect of short sale negotiations is typically bypassed when anyone other than an attorney manages the negotiation.
+Sellers need a legal interpretation and a written analysis of their closing documents to protect their interests.

 Issues with Form Listing and Purchase and Sale Agreements

-Realtor template-type form Listing and Purchase and Sale Agreements do not fully protect homeowners in short sale situations.
+Realtor template-type form Listing and Purchase and Sale Agreements do not fully protect homeowners with short sales.
 Realtors are not licensed to modify the language in the contracts.
 Many escrow officers are not skilled or trained in creating closing documents that adhere to both the contracts and the terms and conditions of the short sale lender’s approval.
 This results in closing paperwork which is often deceptive and weighted heavily in the short sale lender’s favor.

 The federal government passed a law in 2007 directing the IRS not to include mortgage debt forgiven by a lender as income.
 This provision is limited and laws for mortgage debt forgiveness vary from state to state.
-If a Broker, Realtor or Agent who tells you there are, or will be, no tax consequences in a short sale, then I would run as fast and as far away from that person as possible.
+If a Broker, Realtor, or Agent tells you there are, or will be, no tax consequences in a short sale, then I would run as fast and as far away from that person as possible.
 Only a qualified tax professional can determine tax consequences.
+Be sure to hire a trained and certified short sales expert.

 Misrepresenting How Secondary Debt Is Treated